 The intention of the no lice/nit policy is clearly not punitive but rather beneficial to the entire community.
-The policy explains pediculosis (lice), promotes greater accountability on the part of parent/guardians, and simplifies the administrative task of health professionals.
+The policy explains pediculosis (lice), promotes greater accountability on the part of parents/guardians, and simplifies the administrative task of health professionals.

-- All students must be lice and nit free in order to be admitted to class. - All students at South Fork Schools may be checked for lice. - When school personnel are checking for lice or nits, head bands, hair braids, and barrettes will be removed.
-A thorough check will take at least three minutes. - It will be left to the determination of the school administrator if any student meets guidelines of the head lice policy and is allowed to return to class. - The school will use other qualified personnel to check for head lice from time to time. - If the student is found with head lice or nits, that student may be sent home.
+- All students must be lice and nit free in order to be admitted to class. - All students at South Fork Schools may be checked for lice. - When school staff is checking for lice or nits, headbands, hair braids, and barrettes will be removed.
+A thorough check will take at least three minutes. - It will be left to the determination of the school personnel if any student meets guidelines of the head lice policy and is allowed to return to class. - If the student is found with head lice or nits, that student will be sent home.
 The entire class and all siblings in the district will then be checked.
-If any siblings are found to have head lice, their classes will be checked for lice. - A parent, guardian, or responsible adult must accompany any student that has been sent home with head lice back to school.
-Students should not ride the bus or be allowed back in class, until he/she is checked and give permission to return to class. - When parent/guardians bring their children back to school, they should be prepared to wait for the school personnel.
-Checking will not be done before 8:30 a.m.
+If any siblings are found to have head lice, their classes will be checked for lice. - Students sent home with head lice must be back to school within 48 hours to be checked by the school personnel, or the student will receive an unexcused absence for any time after this period. - A parent, guardian, or responsible adult must accompany any student that has been sent home with head lice back to school.
+Students should not ride the bus or be allowed back in class, until he/she is checked and give permission to return to class. - When parents/guardians bring their children back to school, they should be prepared to wait for the school personnel.